Michigan City Sioux Falls Billings EBR-1

 The backdrop to the Hawkbill sail and the torpedo is Arco's Number Hill.
 Seniors of the Butte County High School Class of 1920 climbed up there and painted en enormous number "20" to express their school spirit, or something like that.
 Since then, every class has added its number to the hill.
 They're painted in school colors (orange, black, and white), but the darker colors are hard to see.

 The place to eat in Arco is Pickle's.
 The food is good, service is friendly, and you meet people.
-Arco is a small town, so before very long, you'll see almost everyone in town here.
+Arco is small, so before long you'll see almost everyone in town here.
 We met these people, who were also staying at the motel two doors down from Pickle's.
 They were near the beginning of a cross-country jaunt on skateboards.
 They have been trying to raise money to help find a cure for Alzheimer's Disease, calling their mission A Push to Remember.
 Their goal, which they have completed, was to attract donations as they pushed their boards from Newport, Oregon, to New York City.

 We stayed two nights in Arco.
 After the skateboarders pushed on, our new motel neighbors were a couple on their way home from a convention of Motor Maids, the world's first women's motorcycle club.
 All of their equipment has specialty licensing.
 The lady's bike is MOTRMD and her trailer is RD TRP (road trip), but her husband's registration needed a bit of explaining.
 He's retired, so he explained that his bike has ONHLDY for "on holiday."